MileHacker Logo

 Vegetarian & Vegan

 These options are becoming more common.
-Dedicated restaurants that are vegan-friendly are less frequent, but many menus include plant-based dishes.
+Dedicated vegan restaurants are less frequent, many menus include plant-meals with.

 Apps like HappyCow list relevant restaurants.